 We are fortunate to have two Divisional Elders to guide and support the staff and students of Seven Oaks School Division.

 On September 27, 2018 Elder Dan Thomas and Elder Mary Courchene held a Naming and Pipe and Water Ceremony on this land.
 Elder Mary Courchene shared that she had a dream about the Land-Based Teachings Learning Centre as a name for this place.
-When Elder Dan Thomas did the Pipe Ceremony, he had a vision of a big blue thunderbird "whose wings were outspread, covering this land here that we are on."
+During the Pipe Ceremony, Dan had a vision of a big blue thunderbird "whose wings were outspread, covering this land here that we are on."

 After the naming ceremony, we feasted the name and put out tobacco for the name.
 The name is honoured by the feast.
 We will continue to feast each year to honour the name that was given.

-We must yet mark the territory over which the Bineshi spread its wings.
+We will mark the territory over which the Bineshi spread its wings.
 We will do this by placing a post at each corner of the land, and tied to each post will be four coloured ribbons.

 Ozhaawashkwaa (oh-sha-wass-gwa) = Blue